COVID-19 FAQ: Library reopens for limited use

 UPDATED – Will you be having programs, or can I reserve the meeting rooms for my own?

 Our board and leadership strongly agree to heed the governor’s advice on gatherings.
-We will not be looking at scheduling inside programs or allowing access to conference and meeting rooms until conditions change.
+We will not be looking at scheduling inside programs until overall conditions change.

 With all steps, the library will enforce protocols – including adherence to the governor’s Mask Up Hoosiers campaign – to help staff and visitors enjoy as healthy of an environment as possible.